ecir2024-generative-IR/ecir2024-generative-IR.github.io/README.md

-# SIGIR-AP 2023 Tutorial: Recent Advances in Generative Information Retrieval
+# ECIR 2024 Tutorial: Recent Advances in Generative Information Retrieval

 The code is adapted from the [Nerfies website](https://nerfies.github.io).